-I used productivity techniques without great results.
+I used productivity techniques without results.
 I keep tabs on productivity tools and saw a video on Keep Productive that introduced me to Tiago Forte.
 What blew me away about Tiago are two profound ideas that he articulated.
 PARA and CODE.
 Projects, Areas, Resources, and Archives is a simple way to organize across tools.
-Collect, Organize, Distill, Express is how humans can learn and keep information.
-Tiago advocates that the second brain system enables synthesizing new information.
+Collect, Organize, Distill, and Express is how humans can learn and keep information.
+Tiago advocates that the second brain system enables synthesizing of new information.

 My current structure in Notion:

 - Resonance Calendar

 - Vision & Mission

 Sunday, I review the weekly agenda that ended the previous week.
 I create a new weekly agenda and analyze my work calendar for meetings and events for the coming week.

 As the week continues, I review what activities I am working on, canceled, or moved.
 As new ideas or concepts come in, I use my inbox as a scratchpad to work through ideas or document notes.
 I add content to read to my resonance calendar.